 What is CITRIS?
 Is it a fruit?

 The Center for Information Technology Research in the Interest of Society (CITRIS) and the Banatao Institute create information technology solutions for society’s most pressing challenges.
 The institute was created by the California state legislature to shorten the pipeline between world-class laboratory research and the development of applications, platforms, companies, and even new industries.
 The CITRIS ecosystem includes seed research funding, specialized testbeds, Marvell Nanofabrication Laboratory, CITRIS Invention Lab, and the CITRIS Foundry.
 Learn more about it here.

 So no, not a fruit.

 What’s the difference between CITRIS and CITRIS Foundry?

 CITRIS is the umbrella institute that facilitates world-class research, policy and innovation within the University of California through an ecosystem that includes the Marvell Nano Lab, the CITRIS Invention Lab, and of course, the CITRIS Foundry.
 The CITRIS Foundry is the innovation hub that supports innovators and startups in the development of their innovation towards economic or social impact.
 Learn more here.

 How many projects/companies are at CITRIS Foundry?

 What are you looking for in a project/startup?

 The CITRIS Foundry is looking for highly-motivated teams who are ready to make a significant impact on the world.
 We like ideas that are original and have a potential big impact – economically or socially.

 How can I apply to the CITRIS Foundry?

 Our application and all the steps to follow can be found here.
-Teams must submit an application, a prototype, and a video.
-Finalists will be asked to join us at UC Berkeley for an in-person interview.
+All interested teams must submit an online written application, while finalists will be asked to join us at UC Berkeley for an in-person interview.

 When do you accept applications/teams?

-We accept applications every six months.
+We accept applications on a rolling basis and evaluate teams as program space opens up.
 Check here for information about our upcoming application.

 How long is the CITRIS Foundry program?

 Who can apply to the Foundry?

-Teams must include at least one member who is a graduate or undergraduate student, post-doc, faculty, staff, or alumnus (less than 5 years since graduation) affiliated with one of the following UC campuses: UC Berkeley, UC Davis, UC Merced, UC Santa Cruz or UC San Francisco.
+Teams must include at least one member who is a graduate or undergraduate student, post-doc, faculty, staff, or alumnus affiliated with one of the following UC campuses: UC Berkeley, UC Davis, UC Merced, UC Santa Cruz or UC San Francisco.

 Do I need funding to apply?